wtzmuda/twardowsky2/11-System_design/Requirements/REQ.TWR2.PROP.HUM.10 .md

 ## Description

 TRA membership is required to be on the range or to work on safety-related systems on the rocket.

 ## Source

 Spaceport: IREC Design, Test, & Evaluation Guide 2023 V1.3/ 3.1.5.- Bartosz Hyży

-undefined

-undefined

-undefined

-undefined